• Skip to primary navigation

 In his will, Ringling left his museum to the people of Florida, in hopes that it would build Sarasota into a cultural and educational center with an emphasis on the arts.
 Today you can visit this Renaissance-style museum and admire the impressive collection of Baroque, Classical, and Renaissance fine art.

 In addition to the art museum, it is only natural that there is a circus museum on the grounds of the Ringling too.
 After all, his start was in the circus industry.
-Although I do not personally endorse circuses because of their long-standing history of human and animal exploitation this museum is an interesting take on the history of the American circus.
+Although I do not personally endorse circuses because of their long-standing history of human and animal exploitation, this museum is an interesting take on the history of the American circus and worth a visit.

 Perhaps the most interesting place to visit at The Ringling is the Ca’ d’Zan, which is the Ringling’s former 56-room, 36,000 sq. ft mansion.
 After traveling through Europe for 25 years acquiring circus acts, collecting art, and admiring architecture, John and Mable decided that they wanted to build a home in Sarasota.
 They both loved the architectural styles of Venice’s Ducal Palace, Ca’ d’Oro, and the Grunwald Hotel so they decided to implement these elements in their own home on Sarasota Bay.

-They hired Dwight James Baum as their architectural designer and Owen Burns to build the home however it was Mable that saw it to fruition.
+They hired Dwight James Baum as their architectural designer and Owen Burns to build the home however it was Mable who saw it to fruition.
 Using the postcards, sketches, and photos she collected from her travels she oversaw every tiny detail of the construction.
-In fact, her involvement in the project was so great the original architectural plans called it “The Residence of Mrs. John Ringling.”
+Her involvement in the project was so great the original architectural plans called it “The Residence of Mrs. John Ringling.”
 The building project began in 1924 and was soon finished in 1926.
 At the time it cost $1.5 million, a fortune for the time.

-Tragically, three years after the completion, Mable Ringling died from complications of Addison’s Disease and diabetes.
+Tragically in 1929, three years after the completion, Mable Ringling died from complications of Addison’s Disease and diabetes.
 When John Ringling died in 1936 he left his estate to the people of Florida.
-Considering how massive the Ringling estate is, it took a lot of funding to keep it up, and over the years it was left in disrepair until it was finally restored in 2002 at a cost of $15 million.
+Considering how massive the Ringling estate is, it took a lot of funding to keep it up, and over the years it was left in disrepair until it was finally restored in 2002 at $15 million.

 Location: 5401 Bay Shore Rd, Sarasota // MAP